 Each Eddyline Kayak represents numerous innovations in hull design and accessory features.
 Tom is now an internationally recognized leader in the Sea Kayak industry with some of the “finest” boats and paddles available today: finest in terms of originality, quality and sophistication of construction, superiority in performance, refinement of overall features and aesthetic appearance.

-As well as designing all of the products currently manufactured by Eddyline, Tom has designed numerous kayaks for other major manufacturers.
+As well as designing many of the products currently manufactured by Eddyline, Tom has designed numerous kayaks for other major manufacturers.

 Eddyline deliberately avoided the plunge into roto-molded Polyethylene that so many manufacturers have made, chasing higher profits.
 The profits were there, but not the quality that Eddyline stands for.
 Instead Tom waited for a more advanced material and a more appropriate technology.
 In 1994 we found the high performance thermoplastic we named Carbonlite 2000.
 The advantages over other plastics being used became obvious: dimensional stability (no warping, melting or spontaneous re-design), high heat distortion temperatures, hard glossy finishes, easy repair-ability, good UV resistance and lighter weights.

-Again, Eddyline and Tom Derrer have forged a path that others will follow.
+Going forward, Eddyline has again forged a path that others will follow.

-The Eddyline family continues to grow, and we invite you to join it.
+The Eddyline family continues to grow, and we invite you to be a part of it.

 The Eddyline Team